What can one expect the day of surgery?

 Depending on the operation, the average heart surgery takes three to four hours in the operating room.
-Your loved ones should know that in order to give you the best care possible, your doctors and nurses will need at least one hour before your surgery and at least one hour after surgery to make you comfortable and settled into your room.
-Your loved ones will be permitted to visit you roughly six hours from the time you are taken to the pre-operative area.
+Your loved ones should know that to give you the best care possible, your doctors and nurses will need at least one hour before your surgery and at least one hour after surgery to make you comfortable and settled into your room.
+Your loved ones will be permitted to visit you roughly one-hour post-surgery in the surgical intensive care unit.

-Most patients who are recovering from heart surgery initially do so in the intensive care unit (ICU), however, some people also stay in the cardiac intensive care unit (CICU).
-When surgery is complete and your loved ones have spoken with the surgeon, they will be told in which ICU you are recovering.
+Most patients who are recovering from heart surgery initially do so in the surgical intensive care unit (SICU).
+When surgery is complete and your loved ones have spoken with the surgeon, they will be told in which SICU you are recovering.

-Since everyone recovers at a different rate, there is no set time limit for ICU stays.
-Many of our patients are able to leave the ICU in 18 to 24 hours.
-Leaving the ICU depends completely on you and your health status.
+Since everyone recovers at a different rate, there is no set time limit for SICU stays.
+Many of our patients are able to leave the SICU in 24 to 48 hours to be transferred to a step-down unit.
+Your length of stay there depends completely on you and your health status.

-How long to heart surgery patients stay in the hospital?
+How long do heart surgery patients stay in the hospital?

-The length of stay varies, but generally four to six days is average.
+The length of stay varies, but generally four to ten days is average.

 When can I drive a car?